jelastic-jps/tomee/README.md

 ## Auto-Scaling Configuration

 The TomEE Cluster package automatically changes the number of application servers (up to 10 instances per layer) based on the consumption of resources as follows:
-- +1 node if RAM/CPU usage is more than 70% for at least 5 minutes
+- +1 node if RAM/CPU usage is >70% for at least 5 minutes
-- -1 node if RAM/CPU usage is less than 40% for at least 5 minutes
+- -1 node if RAM/CPU usage is <40% for at least 5 minutes

 The appropriate modifications are automatically applied to add or remove TomEE nodes, whilst you receive an [alert notification](https://docs.jelastic.com/load-alerts) about the corresponding load change.